JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/VLANs.md

 	- Segmentation:
 		- VLANs divide a large broadcast domain into smaller, isolated broadcasr domains.
 This helps reduce broadcast traffic and improves network performance
 		- Security:
 			- VLANs provide a logical separation of devices.
-For example, finance devices can be in one VLAN, and HR devices can be in another, increasing security by limiting acc
+For example, finance devices can be in one VLAN, and HR devices can be in another, increasing security by limiting access
+		- Simplified Management:
+			- VLANs allow network administrators to group devices by function, even if they're spread across different physical location.
+This makes management easeir and more efficient